 Consider the #flu for example.
 We often have a headache, sinus congestion, runny nose and probably a postnasal drip.
 We might have an intermittent fever, night sweats, achy muscles and joints, and sometimes stomach upset.
 Cough tends to show up day four or five, as the runny nose starts to resolve, but it can then stick around for a few more weeks.
 We may feel like we've been hit by a truck and want to stay in bed and sleep it off, but there isn't typically one symptom that is so much worse than all of them together.
 This resolves itself without any treatment but many, many folk head to the urgent care or convenience care center for diagnosis and treatment, often adamant they require antibiotics.
 Unfortunately, 60 to 90% of practitioners concede and offer antibiotics, which often validates the client's perception they were necessary because as the antibiotics are initiated, the virus was already resolving.

 Keep in mind though, we do have to encourage and nurture ourselves.
 We want our sinuses to drain and we want to cough up the phlegm from our throats and lungs.
 Not doing so means this mucous becomes stagnant which is great breeding ground for bacteria.
-This takes several days though, nearly two weeks in fact, so reason why practitioners are encouraged not to prescribe antibiotics before that time even when such drainage is all sorts of pretty green, yellow, even a bit bloody.
+This requires mindfulness, and efforts towards assuring you or your little one is hydrated.
+Even when well hydrated, it typically takes several days, nearly two weeks two resolve, which is why practitioners are encouraged not to prescribe antibiotics before that time even when such drainage is all sorts of pretty green, yellow, even a bit bloody.
 Giving antibiotics too early wipes out the natural, healthy ecosystem, leaving the more dangerous superbugs behind with opportunity to more quickly multiply and ultimately become a much more nasty infection that now requires a more potent treatment.

 Breastfeeding is especially challenging as most mommas know all-too-well.
 There is quite a bit for your little one to coordinate, most especially their breathing and suction efforts, so if they maintain a vigorous suck, emptying your breast as normal, on their typical routine, then this is quite reassuring.
 When not feeling well, they may want to be at the breast more often and for longer periods because it is here they feel safe and secure, but when feeding, they should be effective and have a well coordinated suck and breathe pattern that empties your breast.
 If they are just nuzzling, not engaging in active nursings, and have become a quiet, calm little one then this isn't as reassuring.
 Connect with your trusted provider.